poziarnik/docker-apache-setup/README.md

 Docker setup for task-tracker in progress.
 Will create containers for web application with simple database.

 used images:
-  -phpadmin
-  -mariadb
-  -php-apache
+  - phpadmin
+  - mariadb
+  - php-apache

 ## running app
-1. install docker and docker-compose
+1. Install docker and docker-compose.
-2. run docker compose - will pull images for you and run server and database
+2. Run docker compose - will pull images for you and run server and database.
     - in docker_app directory run command: `docker-compose up`
+3. App
-3. - server with application is running on port 8080 (type `localhost:8080` to webbrowser)
+   - server with application is running on port 8080 (type `localhost:8080` to webbrowser)
    - phpadmin linked to database is running on port 8000
       -username: Korbi
       -password: wyBCewKk28kammg